 What Is the Spotify Health Check Model?

-The Spotify Health Check entails a workshop where teams look back at the work they've done so far and evaluate it.
-The model originates from the Swedish audio streaming service called Spotify.
+The Spotify Health Check is a workshop where teams look back at their work to date and evaluate it.
+The model goes back to the Swedish audio streaming service: Spotify

 Teams use various indicators in the Spotify Health Check, such as: